tr-interview/py-test/README.md

 We have supplied a Github personal access token which will give you access to this organisation via the API.

-When you have completed the test locally, please commit your script back to your personal repository, you shoudl then provide us with a link to this repository so we can validate your script.

 Please make sure that you follow security best practices and DO NOT commit any secrets back to Github.

 ## Bonus Points